readyready15728/misc/awakemud-notes.md

 * Richard Skylarke will give you a keycard which can be used after searching in the mixing stage of The Epicenter.
 There a cyberdoc sells and presumably installs various cyberware.
 * Mel Mulligan in Dante's Inferno (Seventh Hell) offers work.
+(Maxes out at 1000 rep.)
 * Be on the look out for corn on the cob, a red apple, a chocolate doughnut and a bagel.
 * A wandering Ork merchant sells corn on the cob in the Ork Underground.